QuantEcon/lecture-python-programming.myst/lectures/scipy.md

 from numpy.lib.scimath import *
 ```

-However, it's more common and better practice to use NumPy functionality explicitly
+However, it's more common and better practice to use NumPy functionality explicitly.
+One good feature of Numpy is it has a faster processing time than other Python libraries.

 ```{code-cell} python3
 import numpy as np